tesshuflower/samples/policy/README.md

 Restore step:<br>

-7. On the hub, on the `hdr-app-configmap` resource:
-- set the `restore.nsToRestore: "[\"pacman-ns\"]" `.
-This will restore all resources from the `pacman-ns`
-- set the `restore.backupName:` and use a backup name created from step 6
-8. Place the restore policy on c2 : create this label on managed cluster c2 `acm-pv-dr=restore` or update the `acm-app-restore-placement` placement rule of the `acm-app-restore` PolicySet  to match cluster c2.
+7. Place the restore policy on c2 : create this label on managed cluster c2 `acm-app-restore=<backup_name>`; use the backup name you want to restore, which is a backup resource created from step 6
-9. You should see the pacman app on c2; launch the pacman app and verify that you see the data saved when running the app on c1.
+8. You should see the pacman app on c2; launch the pacman app and verify that you see the data saved when running the app on c1.

 # Example of pre and post backup hooks: